Beyond the choreography of Binibing Pilipinas, Miss World and Miss Universe

 Yes, yes; it’s still good

 I’m not saying the dark side of Miss Universe overpowers the good; I’m saying that sometimes we need to see the whole picture instead of a few hours of choreographed walks and overtly-designed gowns.
-And I’m saying thank you to Miss Universe 2018, Catriona Gray, for bringing together a society that’s been particularly divided this year.
+Thank you to Miss Universe 2018, Catriona Gray.
+She brings society together.

 Art Alexandra Lara